chinamike65/hugo-tuolesi/content/book2/book2en.md

 Stop worrying.

-General religions talk about good and evil, but the methods for dealing with suffering are incomplete.
+Other religions talk about good and evil, but the methods for dealing with suffering are incomplete.

 **4. End of Suffering**